 The Maryland Main Street Program

-The Sykesville Main Street Association is thrilled to continue its journey as the Downtown Sykesville Connection, a stand-alone community non-profit striving to foster a vibrant downtown through economic development, promotion, design, and green initiatives.
+The Sykesville Main Street Association is thrilled to continue its journey as the Downtown Sykesville Connection, a soon to be stand-alone community non-profit striving to foster a vibrant downtown through economic development, promotion, design, and green initiatives.

 The Downtown Sykesville Connection will keep showcasing our small town through a rich calendar of events crafted to cater to residents of all ages and visitors seeking unique experiences and new trends.
 The Downtown Sykesville Connection will remain focused on the beautification of our town and the preservation of its historical heritage.